MINES’ POLICY LIBRARY

 Coercion means compelling an individual to do some act against their will through the use of psychological pressure, physical force, or threats.

-Confidential Resource means individuals designated by the Title IX Office who serve in a confidential capacity.
+Confidential Resource means individuals designated by the Office of Institutional Equity & Title IX who serve in a confidential capacity.
 Confidential Resources can explain options and resources to Complainants and Respondents, but they do not have authority to institute sanctions.
-Communications with a Confidential Resource will not automatically trigger a Report to the Title IX office.
+Communications with a Confidential Resource will not automatically trigger a Report to the Office of Institutional Equity & Title IX.

 Consent means positive, unambiguous, and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.
 Consent is active, not passive.
 It is critical to note the nuances of consent: